-As a condition precedent to submitting a grievance alleging a violation of Section I, pursuant to "Article 23 - Grievance Procedure", the Union and the employee involved shall sign and give to the Employer, on a form prepared by the Employer (Appendix B), a waiver of any and all rights to appeal the disciplinary action to any other forum including the Civil Service Commission.
+As a condition precedent to submitting a grievance alleging a violation of Section I, pursuant to "Article 23 - Grievance Procedure", the Union and the employee involved shall sign and give to the Employer, on a form prepared by the Employer (Appendix B), a waiver of any and all rights to appeal the disciplinary action to the Civil Service Commission.
 The waiver shall include a declaration that no other disciplinary review has been commenced.